SiliconLabsSoftware/sisdk-prerelease/bluetooth_mesh_app/documentation/example/btmesh_soc_switch_ctl/readme_rtos.md

 To test the application, do the following:

-1. Make sure a bootloader is installed.
-See the Troubleshooting section.
-2. Build and flash the **Bluetooth Mesh - SoC Switch CTL FreeRTOS/Micrium** example to the device.
+1. Build and flash the **Bluetooth Mesh - SoC Switch CTL FreeRTOS/Micrium** example to the device.
-3. Reset the device by pressing and releasing the reset button on the mainboard while pressing BTN0.
+2. Reset the device by pressing and releasing the reset button on the mainboard while pressing BTN0.
 The message "Factory reset" should appear on the LCD.
-4. Provision the device in one of three ways:
+3. Provision the device in one of three ways:

    - NCP Host provisioner examples, see for example an SDK folder `example_host/btmesh_host_provisioner` or [github](https://github.com/SiliconLabs/bluetooth_mesh_stack_features/tree/master/provisioning)